getgrav/grav-learn/pages/2/07.api/05.developer-guide/doc.md

 ### Loading, Bundling & Caching

-You don't have to do anything to opt into this, but it's worth understanding how Admin2 actually fetches your field scripts — because it shapes one rule you must follow.
+You don't have to do anything to opt into this, but it's worth understanding how Admin2 actually fetches your field scripts — because it leads to one rule you must follow.

 **One request per plugin, not per field.** When a blueprint puts several of your custom fields on the same screen, Admin2 does **not** fetch them one at a time.
 It requests the whole plugin's field set in a single call: